craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?

+What little trade does happen between Cenva Minyo and another faction is exclusively a mutually beneficial relationship, Cenvans.

 ### Craftsmen
 How are the craftsmen organized?
 Guild?
 How are they monitored / maintain their monopoly on knowledge?
 Who's in charge?
 How do they charge?